 All applicants must upload unedited videos of their singing of three selections from memory accompanied by a pianist.
 Each video must be without recording enhancements, and each selection should be recorded in one "take."
 These three videos should not be longer than 20 minutes total.
 Vocal selections may be chosen from lyric theater (opera, operetta, musical theater), oratorio, symphonic vocal material, art songs, or traditional jazz and cabaret standards.
 Those hoping to pursue a career in a classical music genre should ideally include samples in more than one language.

-Initial judging of the videos will be by a panel of judges, who will narrow the entries to no more than 50 singers.
+Preliminary judging of the videos will be by a panel of judges, who will narrow the entries to no more than 35 singers.
 Applicants will be judged on beauty of tone, musicality, language facility, and vocal-technical, as well as their musical skills, diction, dramatic interpretation, and general stage presence.

-After this first round, the selected semi-finalists will be allowed to edit their applications and submit up to three additional videos if they choose, although this is not required.
-Our panel of judges will then select the finalists in each tier for the live competition.
-These singers will be invited to the competition finals which will be on June 21, 2014 in the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California.
-Additionally, Tier One finalists will be invited to participate in a master class with renowned mezzo-soprano Susanne Mentzer on June 20, 2014.
+A second panel of judges will then select seven finalists in each tier for the live competition.
+These singers will be invited to the competition finals which will be on June 27, 2015 in the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California.
+Additionally, Tier I finalists will be invited to participate in a master class with renowned tenor Bruce Ford on June 26, 2015.
 Contestants will be responsible for their own travel to Oakland, however, for out of area singers, home stays will be provided for the competition weekend.

 At the finals, each contestant will perform two pieces for an audience and a panel of final judges, which may include conductors and artistic directors from Bay Area performing arts organizations.
 An accompanist will be provided and rehearsal time scheduled in advance.
-The top three winners in each tier will be announced, and prizes will be awarded at the conclusion of the competition.
-The panel of judges will be announced during the summer of 2013.
+The top three winners in each tier will be announced and prizes will be awarded at the conclusion of each tier's competitions.

 DATES & DEADLINES